ob-d/TRUE.Name.Of.God/INTRO/INTRO.md

           They cruxified AND burned AND hanged every individual, finding the truth thus threatening their "Top Secret".
           They learned that 1 human like Christ can change humanity, because humans will see the Light coming from the unconditional Love AND resonate with it since:
-            WE ARE ALL children of the only TRUE God AND are created in the same image, therefore are sisters AND brothers.
+            WE ARE ALL children of the only TRUE God AND are created in the same image, therefore are sisters AND brothers "EVEN Lucifer The Fallen Angel and The Ones Fell With Him".
     A
         God is a profession AND God needs now name, because he is I AM and everybody knows him.
         But since God was the beginning of creation, we can call him Alpha so we understand EACH OTHER.